dmhacker/jester/README.md

 determinizations and then run MCTS on each state.
 * ISMCTS — A player implementing
 [information-set Monte Carlo tree search](http://eprints.whiterose.ac.uk/75048/1/CowlingPowleyWhitehouse2012.pdf).
-Rather than associating a single determinization with an entire MCTS tree, every simulation determinizes and then follows an appropriate path down only one tree.
+Determinizations occur every simulation and all paths taken are merged into a single MCTS tree.
+* Human — A human player interfaces with the console and is controlled through stdin.

 Work-in-progress options are:

 * Tabulated MCCFR — Monte Carlo counterfactual regret minimization with external sampling.
 The algorithm is implemented as listed on page 16 of [Richard Gibson's PhD dissertation](http://poker.cs.ualberta.ca/publications/gibson.phd.pdf).
-* Human — The human player will interface with the console and will be controlled through stdin.

 ## About MCCFR